kmpf/uap/doc/source/configuration.rst

 **uap** is made to control the execution of data analyses which are defined in `YAML <http://www.yaml.org/>`_ files.
 Each file describes a complete analysis.
-Furtheron these files are called analysis file(s).
+Further on these files are called analysis file(s).

 The analysis files consist of four sections (let's just call them sections, although technically, they are keys):